 Welcome to the Alabama Commercial Real Estate Index™ (AL CREI).
 The AL CREI measures commercial real estate expectations for the upcoming quarter gathered from a broad group of professionals working in commercial real estate and related fields.
 Eight key indicators create a composite index of overall market conditions and an outlook for specific property types.
 Through the survey, panelists can take the pulse of the state’s commercial real estate market as well as compare their own forecasts to those of their peers.

-Click the “Register for the Survey” button below to register and complete the Q2 2025 survey beginning March 1, 2025.
+Click the “Register for the Survey” button below to register as a Residential Real Estate Index (RREI) panelist.
+Once registered, you will receive an email once a quarter to participate.
 If you are a returning participant, you do not need to re-register.

 For any questions regarding the survey, please contact Stuart Norton at tsnorton@ua.edu or (205) 348-5416.

-Expansionary Forecast for CRE Markets in Q1 2025
+Expansionary Forecast for CRE Markets in Q2 2025

 The Alabama Commercial Real Estate Index™ (AL CREI™) is a quarterly survey of commercial brokers, developers, property managers, investors/owners, lenders, and other industry professionals to measure market expectations for the upcoming quarter.
 An index value of 50 indicates a neutral outlook.
 Scores below 50 indicate contractionary outlook while scores above 50 indicate an expansionary outlook.

-In the Alabama Center for Real Estate’s survey, responses from the Q1 2025 CREI™ registered an index of 60.3, the highest score since the survey began in Q3 2023.
-This means commercial real estate professionals across the state expressed strong confidence that the statewide CRE market will expand during the first quarter.
-The Q1 index is 2.9 points above the Q4 CREI™, indicating a continuation of last quarter’s expansionary forecast, but with a higher level of confidence.
+In the Alabama Center for Real Estate’s survey, responses from the Q2 2025 CREI™ registered an index of 53.0.
+This means commercial real estate professionals across the state expressed mild confidence that the statewide CRE market will expand (improve) during the second quarter.
+However, the Q2 index is 7.3 points below the Q1 CREI™, indicating a continuation of last quarter’s expansionary forecast, but with a lower level of confidence.

 X